opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 for those who supply components and those who operationalize these platforms.
 The Anuket community does this by implementing, testing and deploying tools for conformance and performance of NFV infrastructure, aligned with industry reference architectures.
-This document provides guidance and instructions for using platform features designed to support the tools that are made available in the Anuket Kali release.
+This document provides guidance and instructions for using platform features designed to support the tools that are made available in the Anuket |release| release.

 This document is not intended to replace or replicate documentation from other upstream open source projects such as KVM, OpenDaylight, OpenStack, etc., but to highlight the